piral-samples/tractor-v2-blazor-wasm/README.md

 ### Performance

-Several performance optimizations could still be applied, however, in the out-of-the-box state with three micro frontends and multiple components / pages included we'll end up with a lighthouse score of 100/100, which is great.
+Several performance optimizations could still be applied, however, in the out-of-the-box state with three micro frontends and multiple components / pages included we'll end up with a lighthouse score of 41/100, which is quite bad if considered in isolation, but okay when one considers the overhead of WebAssembly and Blazor in general.
+A monolithic implementation based on Blazor WebAssembly would be in the same range.

 ![Lighthouse Score](./lighthouse.png)

 As a comparison a most lightweight SSR-only solution using the same codebase would be around 99/100.
 Another SPA sample that uses [Picard.js](https://picard.js.org/) with Native Federation ended up at 88/100.
-Hence, Piral gives optimal performance - no effort needed.
+Hence, Piral gives [optimal performance as seen in other implementations](https://github.com/piral-samples/tractor-v2) - no effort needed.

 ## How to run locally